Interior design books championing shelf love

 An atlas of global design creativity, Phaidon’s By Design offers a dynamic overview of the world’s best interior designers operating today.
 Selected by an international committee incuding Wallpaper* editor in Chief sarah douglas, curator Aric Chen and Designer Nikki Haas, this interior design book covers creatives from 30 countries and including hospitality, retail and interiors.
 Names to look out for throughout the book include interior design household names from Neri & Hu to Kelly Wearstler and Pamela Shamshiri, as well as Italian film director Luca Guadagnino.

 The Little Book Of Colour: How to Use the Psychology of Colour to Transform Your Life

-A feast for the eyes as well as the mind, Karen Haller explores the power that colour has in improving your happiness, wellbeing and confidence.
+A feast for the eyes as well as the mind, Karen Haller’s interior design book explores the power that colour has in improving your happiness, wellbeing and confidence.
 Her knowledge in applied colour psychology aims to guide the reader in redefining their relationship with colour.
 The book highlights historical ways of seeing colour, notably featuring Issac Newton’s discovery of the rainbow of light.
 Vibrant inside and out, the book futher intensifies the importance of colour in everyday life.
 Writer: Tilly Nathan

 The Iconic Interior: 1900 to the Present Day

-Inspired by over 100 years of changing design, journalist and writer Dominic Bradbury and photographer Richard Powers have created a sophisticated tour of exceptional domestic spaces from the early 20th century to now.
-From Coco Chanel’s Parisian apartment to Henry Moore’s Hertfordshire estate, the tome travels different styles and movements to feed the imagination.
+Inspired by a century of changingg interiors, journalist and writer Dominic Bradbury and photographer Richard Powers have created a sophisticated interior design book featuring a tour of exceptional domestic spaces from the early 20th century to now.
+From Coco Chanel’s Parisian apartment to Henry Moore’s Hertfordshire estate, this interior design tome travels different styles and movements to feed the imagination.
 Leaf through for remarkable craftsmanship, animated essays, unique compositions and vibrant photography.
 Writer: Tilly Nathan